-(In thousands) Years Ended December 31, 2021 2020 2019 Balance at January 1, \$ 4,069 \$ 5,663 \$ 5,283 Additions for tax positions related to the current year 562 418 408 Additions for tax positions related to prior years 180 157 Reductions for tax positions related to prior years (28) Reductions for lapse of statute of limitations (376) (2,169) Balance at December 31, \$ 4,435 \$ 4,069 \$ 5,663
+(In thousands) Years Ended December 31, 2022 2021 2020 Balance at January 1, \$ 4,435 \$ 4,069 \$ 5,663 Additions for tax positions related to the current year 1,177 562 418 Additions for tax positions related to prior years 15 180 157 Reductions for tax positions related to prior years (13) Reductions for lapse of statute of limitations (670) (376) (2,169) Balance at December 31, \$ 4,944 \$ 4,435 \$ 4,069

 We file U.S. Federal and state income tax returns.
-We are subject to examination by the Internal Revenue Service ("IRS") for tax years after 2017 and by state taxing authorities for tax years after 2016.
+We are subject to examination by the Internal Revenue Service ("IRS") for tax years after 2018 and by state taxing authorities for tax years after 2017.
 While we are no longer subject to examination prior to those periods, carryforwards generated prior to those periods may still be adjusted upon examination by the IRS or state taxing authorities if they either have been or will be used in a subsequent period.
 We believe we have adequately accrued for tax deficiencies or reductions in tax benefits, if any, that could result from the examination and all open audit years.

 In March 2020, the U.S. enacted the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") that provided tax relief to individuals and businesses affected by the coronavirus pandemic.
 We considered the provisions of the CARES Act and determined they do not have a material impact on our overall income taxes.
 We utilized the option to defer payment of the employer portion of payroll taxes (Social Security) that would otherwise be required to be made during the period beginning March 27, 2020 to December 31, 2020.
 As such, as of December 31, 2020, we deferred payment of income tax deductions related to payroll taxes of \$6.1 million and recorded the related deferred tax asset of \$1.4 million, which was included as part of the net deferred income taxes on the consolidated balance sheet.
 We were required to and made the payments for 50% of the deferred payroll taxes by December 31, 2021.
-As of December 31, 2021, the remaining unpaid deferred income tax deductions related to payroll taxes is \$3.1 million and the related deferred tax asset of \$0.7 million is included as part of the net deferred income taxes on the consolidated balance sheet.
+We were required to and made the payments for the remaining 50% of the deferred payroll taxes by December 31, 2022.